Updated on 10/01/2024. Tinos has incredible villages, beautiful beaches and beautiful hiking trails!

 In Kolympithra beach you will find one of the first surf schools that opened in Greece!

 Giannis Vidalis, originally from Tinos, after learning surfing in Australia and obtaining the diploma of surf instructor and lifeguard in England, set up in 2010 the Tinos Surf Lessons!

 Even if you don’t know surf, there at the Tinos Surf School, you will also find lessons for beginners!

 P.S.
 When we visited the beach it was one of the rare days that there was no wind!

 So, if you visit this beach, be prepared for strong winds!!

 Panagia Tinos, one of the most important sights of religious interest in Greece, but also around the world.

 Every summer, it is an attraction for thousands of tourists, religious or not, who visit it just to admire the Holy Temple of Megalohari and of course its famous icon.

-The church of Panagia Evangelistria is dedicated to the icon of Megalohari that was discovered there on January 30, 1823, after a vision of the nun Pelagia.
-In fact, it was built exactly at the spot where it was located by the excavators.
+The church of Panagia Evangelistria is dedicated to the icon of Megalohari which was discovered there on January 30, 1823, after a vision of the nun Pelagia.
+It was built exactly at the spot where it was located by the excavators.
 Its discovery coincided with the founding of the Greek state and was considered a good omen by the entire free country.